RyotaInagaki1/GeneralizationKangPark/README.md

 # GeneralizationKangPark

+## Important: See the Readme.pdf file!
+It is much better formatted!

 This repository contains code and data used to elucidate potential next steps to prove Conjecture 1.3 ( $\Delta^{(3,-)}_d(n) \geq 1$).

 In other words, this repository contains the code and data referred to in Section 7 of the Inagaki and Tamura 2022 paper.